NexPlayer/Android-SDK/advanced.md

 #### void release ( )

-This method clears the resources of NexVideoView including NexPlayer™ and NexALFactory.
+This method clears the resources of NexVideoView including NexPlayer and NexALFactory.

 This method must be called when the activity is destroyed.